Coastal Carolina University

 Top Programs

 The fields Coastal Carolina University awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Top Careers

-Where these majors tend to lead — common career paths for Coastal Carolina University's most popular programs, with median pay and projected growth.
+Where these majors tend to lead — common career paths for Coastal Carolina University's most popular programs, ranked by median pay with our proprietary scorecard insights.

 Frequently Asked Questions

-As a public institution in Conway, South Carolina, Coastal Carolina University keeps admissions accessible, extending offers to roughly 75% of those who apply.
+As a public institution in Conway, South Carolina, Coastal Carolina University admits most of the students who apply; the acceptance rate is roughly 75%.
 Admitted students typically arrive with an average SAT score near 1,143.
-The school reports a graduation rate of roughly 50%.
+The graduation rate is roughly 50%.

-Ten years out, alumni of Coastal Carolina University earn a median of $47,258, roughly in line with national averages for graduates.
+Ten years out, alumni of Coastal Carolina University earn a median of $47,258, roughly in line with the national average for college graduates.

-Coastal Carolina University is a measurable contributor to upward mobility: its mobility rate — the share of students who start in the bottom income quintile and climb to the top — is 1.04%, in line with strong performers nationally.
+Coastal Carolina University is a measurable contributor to upward mobility.
+Its mobility rate, the share of students who start in the bottom income quintile and climb to the top, is 1.04%, in line with strong performers nationally.
 About 6.8% of students come from families in the bottom income quintile.
 Among bottom-quintile students who attend, roughly 15.4% go on to reach the top of the income ladder.
-The median family income of students sits near $91,500, a useful read on the campus's socioeconomic mix.
+The median family income of students sits near $91,500, a snapshot of the campus's socioeconomic mix.

-Social capital — the web of cross-class friendships that researchers link to long-run upward mobility — runs high at Coastal Carolina University, with an economic connectedness score of 1.26 (about 1.0 is the national norm).
+Social capital, the web of cross-class friendships that researchers link to long-run upward mobility, runs high at Coastal Carolina University.
+Its economic connectedness score is 1.26, where about 1.0 is the national norm.
 Its friending bias sits near the middle of the range (0.05).
 Around 5% of students take part in civic and volunteering activity.

 Similar Schools